paulzfm/coq-tunight/README.md

 I used Coq 8.11.2.
 The above sources should be compiled by the latest Coq compiler.

 Click [here](https://github.com/paulzfm/coq-tunight/releases/download/handout/slide.pdf) to download the slide.

-Talk video: coming soon
+NOTE: the slide contains a lot of useful links.

+Video (in Chinese): watch on [Bilibili](https://www.bilibili.com/video/BV1Jv411B77E).

+## References

+Some of the tutorial examples were motivated by [Software Foundations](https://softwarefoundations.cis.upenn.edu) and [Codewars Coq Katas](https://www.codewars.com/kata/search/coq).